Neighboring Perturbations of Knowledge Editing on Large Language Models: Related Work

 \section{Related Work}

 Many knowledge editing methods have been proposed to modify knowledge encoded in model, such as meta-learning, and locate-then-edit \cite{DBLP:conf/emnlp/YaoWT0LDC023}.
-On the one hand, meta-learning methods train a hypernetwork to get gradient changes to update model parameters~\cite{DBLP:conf/emnlp/CaoAT21,DBLP:conf/iclr/MitchellLBFM22}. \citet{DBLP:conf/iclr/MitchellLBFM22} learned to transform the fine-tuning gradient into a low-rank decomposition of the gradient.
-On the other hand, locate-then-edit methods first locate knowledge neurons in LLMs that exhibit a positive correlation with a knowledge expression, and then modify them accordingly~\cite{DBLP:conf/acl/DaiDHSCW22,DBLP:conf/nips/MengBAB22,DBLP:conf/iclr/MengSABB23}.
-In particular, \citet{DBLP:conf/nips/MengBAB22} located multi-layer perceptron (MLP) storing factual knowledge, and then edited such knowledge by injecting new key-value pair in the MLP module, which follows recent observations that these layers can be cast as key-value memories that store factual knowledge~\cite{DBLP:conf/emnlp/GevaSBL21,DBLP:conf/emnlp/GevaCWG22}.
+On the one hand, meta-learning methods train a hypernetwork to get gradient changes to update model parameters~\cite{DBLP:conf/emnlp/CaoAT21,DBLP:conf/iclr/MitchellLBFM22}.
+MEND~\cite{DBLP:conf/iclr/MitchellLBFM22} learns to transform the fine-tuning gradient into a low-rank decomposition of the gradient.
+On the other hand, locate-then-edit methods first locate knowledge neurons in LLMs that exhibit a positive correlation with a knowledge expression, and then modify them accordingly~\cite{DBLP:conf/acl/DaiDHSCW22,DBLP:conf/nips/MengBAB22,DBLP:conf/iclr/MengSABB23}. \citet{DBLP:conf/acl/DaiDHSCW22} computed the contribution of each neurons to a certain knowledge, then updated or erased knowledge by modifying these neurons with the embedding vectors of facts. \citet{DBLP:conf/nips/MengBAB22} located multi-layer perceptron (MLP) storing factual knowledge, and then edited such knowledge by injecting new key-value pair in the MLP module, which follows recent observations that these layers can be cast as key-value memories that store factual knowledge~\cite{DBLP:conf/emnlp/GevaSBL21,DBLP:conf/emnlp/GevaCWG22}.
 In addition, \citet{DBLP:journals/corr/abs-2012-00363} also propose the constrained fine-tuning approach on modified facts.
 DeepEdit~\cite{wang2024deepedit} is neuro-symbolic that decodes with constraints and can be flexibly applied to black-box LLMs.
 Besides, some benchmarks are proposed for assessing knowledge editing~\cite{DBLP:conf/nips/MengBAB22, DBLP:journals/corr/abs-2307-12976, DBLP:journals/corr/abs-2310-10322, DBLP:journals/corr/abs-2310-02129,DBLP:journals/corr/abs-2303-07345}.
-For example, \citet{DBLP:conf/emnlp/ZhongWMPC23} used the multi-hop questions to assess model editing, suggesting that editing a particular fact implies that many other facts need to be updated.
+For example, MQUAKE~\cite{DBLP:conf/emnlp/ZhongWMPC23} uses the multi-hop questions to assess knowledge editing, suggesting that editing a particular fact implies that many other facts need to be updated.
+BAKE~\cite{DBLP:journals/corr/abs-2310-10322} assesses knowledge editing bidirectionally. \citet{DBLP:journals/corr/abs-2310-02129} have explored two significant areas of concern: Knowledge Conflict and Knowledge Distortion, which aims to unveil more weakness in knowledge editing.
 Additionally, editing has been applied in various domains, such as changing model personality~\cite{DBLP:journals/corr/abs-2310-02168}, editing multimodal models~\cite{DBLP:conf/emnlp/0008TL0WC023}, protecting users privacy~\cite{DBLP:conf/emnlp/WuLXDW0X23}, etc.

 Compared with previous studies~\cite{DBLP:conf/nips/MengBAB22,DBLP:conf/iclr/MengSABB23,DBLP:conf/iclr/MitchellLBFM22,DBLP:conf/emnlp/ZhongWMPC23,DBLP:journals/corr/abs-2307-12976,DBLP:journals/corr/abs-2310-10322,DBLP:conf/emnlp/YaoWT0LDC023} that are the most relevant to our work, a main difference should be highlighted.
 These approaches generally focus on determining if the new target knowledge has been successfully memorized, while this study explores the perturbation and impact of editing on neighboring knowledge.
 To the best of our knowledge, this paper makes the first attempt to introduce a new metric of \emph{additivity}, build a benchmark for assessing the degree of perturbation to neighboring knowledge when appending knowledge, and propose a general framework to mitigate the neighboring perturbations.